damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 The task was assigned to Douglas only on Feb 2nd, with 20 days left to that milestone.
 Douglas spent 11% of lifetime of this issue on implementation.
-He didn't created the merge request until 7 days before the release.
+He didn't create the merge request until 7 days before the release.
-That means over the course of the issue from start to close, only 4% of the lifetime of the issue was spent "coding".
+That means over the course of the issue from start to close, *only 4% of the lifetime of the issue was spent "coding".*
 Douglas even spent the first week of implementation reading code and writing a proposal for how he would implement the feature.